Farashi25/bamazon/README.md

 # Bamazon
-Bamazon is an Amazon-like storefront application built with node js and MySQL database.
+Bamazon is an Amazon-like storefront application built with node js CLI and MySQL database.
 The app has 4 user Views: **Customer**, **Manager**, **Supervisor** and **Admin**
 * Customer can view products and make purchases
 * Manager can view all products on sales, view low inventory, replenish inventory and add new product